Senator Warren, mocked by Trump as 'Pocahontas,' releases DNA test

 Warren, campaigning with Democratic candidate Hillary Clinton in 2016, attacked Trump as an “insecure money grubber” who is driven by greed and hate.

+“I hope she’s running for president, because I think she’ll be very easy,” Trump said as he left the White House.

-Reporting by Doina Chiacu and Rich McKay; Editing by Jeffrey Benkoe
+Reporting by Doina Chiacu in Washington and Rich McKay in Atlanta; Additional reporting by Roberta Rampton in Washington; Editing by Jeffrey Benkoe